agarwalsakshi-x/agarwalsakshi-x/README.md

 **MSBA @ UMass Amherst (GPA 3.9) · Ex-Accenture · Graduating May 2026**

-Before grad school, I spent three years at **Accenture** working on enterprise data quality and compliance for life-science platforms — and that's where I learned that the hardest part of analytics isn't the model, it's asking the right question.
+Before grad school, I spent three years at **Accenture** working on enterprise data quality and compliance for life-science platforms, and that's where I learned that the hardest part of analytics isn't the model, it's asking the right question.

 I work across the full stack: SQL for operational analysis, Python for modeling, Power BI and Tableau for communicating results to people who don't live in spreadsheets.
-My projects span supply chain risk, credit risk, churn, and location optimization — but the through-line is always the same: find what the data is actually saying and make it useful to someone.
+My projects span supply chain risk, credit risk, churn, and location optimization, but the through-line is always the same: find what the data is actually saying and make it useful to someone.

 Looking for **Data Analyst or Business Analyst** roles where technical depth and business judgment both matter.